THE COUNTY OF WARREN

 Upon separation from the County or upon retirement, an employee shall be entitled to vacation allowance for the current year prorated upon the number of months worked in the calendar year in which the separation or retirement becomes effective and any vacation leave which may have been carried over from the preceding calendar year.

 When a vacation allowance for an employee changes based on his years of service during any calendar year, the annual allowance shall be computed on the basis of the number of full months at each rate.
 The new rate shall be effective on the first day of the month of the anniversary of employment if the date of employment is from the first day of the month through the fifteenth day of the month.
 The new rate shall be effective on the first day of the month following the anniversary date of hire if the date of employment is from the sixteenth day of the month through the last day of the month.

 The Employer and his delegated representatives shall attempt to schedule work, in so far as possible, to preclude changes in the vacation scheduling.

 After the vacation selections according to seniority (“seniority picks”) have been concluded, additional selections for vacation leave may be submitted for one or more days.
 These selections will be granted subject to availability of the time according to the master vacation schedule and advance notice to administration of at least 21 days and administrative approval.
-Vacation days may not be taken in single day increments on weekends or holidays.

-Requests for vacation leave made after completion of the seniority picks but not made 21 days in advance may be granted subject to the development of the work schedule for the period in which the vacation leave is desired and the staffing requirements for that period as determined by administration.
+Requests for vacation leave must after completion of the seniority picks but not made 21 days in advance may be granted subject to the development of the work schedule for the period in which the vacation leave is desired and the staffing requirements for that period as determined by administration.